-If you need to know if provisions like this can be applied in your employment contract or under what conditions, our California employment contract lawyers can help.
+If you need to know if provisions like this can be applied in your employment contract or under what conditions, our Los Angeles Contract Lawyer can help.

 It is a sad fact that employers (both those who are here legally and those who are undocumented) often take advantage of immigrant jobs.